Date: April 2018 to December 2018

-Application Deadline: Applications are now closed
+Applications are now OPEN!

 This fellowship contributes to Bridging the Gap’s objective of training and supporting scholars undertaking theoretically informed policy-relevant research and engaging with the policy-making community.
-The selected Fellows will be announced at the Bridging the Gap reception at the International Studies Association conference on Thursday, February 23, 2017.
+The selected Fellows will be announced at the Bridging the Gap reception at the International Studies Association conference on April 6, 2018.

-Bridging the Gap will support three Policy Engagement Fellows who will each develop and deliver a research-informed engagement program on a distinct public policy issue over the course of their one-year fellowship.
+Bridging the Gap will support three (3) Policy Engagement Fellows who will each develop and deliver a research-informed engagement program on a distinct public policy issue over the course of their nine-month fellowship.
+The fellowship is open to all individuals but we especially encourage applications from alumni of Bridging the Gap programs (the New Era Workshop and the International Policy Summer Institute).
 Each Fellow will work with the Bridging the Gap leadership in conceptualizing and disseminating their policy work and will receive support for their proposed engagement strategy.
-Fellows will each receive a stipend of $3,000 and additional funding to travel to Washington, D.C. as part of a dissemination and outreach strategy.
+Fellows will each receive a stipend of $3,000 and some additional funding to travel as part of a dissemination and outreach strategy.

 Applications should consist of a curriculum vitae and a proposal of a maximum of 1,000 words.
 The proposal must address: 1) the proposed topic of policy interest and why it is important; 2) what scholarly research has to contribute to this topic; and, 3) an outline of the proposed policy engagement strategy, including its timing and deliverables.

-Policy Engagement Fellows:
+2017 Policy Engagement Fellows:

 Past Policy Summer Fellows: